trans-travel/trans-travel/us/id.md

  * Idaho allows all government employees, including law enforcement, jail, and prison employees at all levels of government to refuse to recognize names other than legal names.
-This also allows those employees to misgender trans employees.  trans people.
+This also allows those employees to misgender trans employees and others.
 This will allow those working in jails and prisons this right to discrimination.

 ## Legal Definition of Sex